Chinese and American involvement in Africa

 5. HIV/AIDS.

 It is evident from the study that the intensity categories of Stolberg matches with those strategies executed by American interests.
 “Dr. Stolberg’s assertion is that globalization has caused America’s foreign and domestic interests to assimilate” (Haggins 2008, p.24).
 This can create considerable dilemma, but will help out in national and international affairs of exploitation.
-It is reported that the Bush Administration in its 2002 National Security Strategy stated a need for the U.S. to “focus on building indigenous security and intelligence capabilities through bilateral engagement and ‘coalitions of the willing.”
+According to reports, the Bush Administration called on the United States to “concentrate on building indigenous security and intelligence capabilities through bilateral engagement and ‘coalitions of the willing'” in its 2002 National Security Strategy.
 Furthermore, Ploch (2009) relates that the most recent National Security Strategy of 2006 states Africa is “high priority” and acknowledges that U.S. security is dependent on “partnering with Africans to strengthen fragile and failing states and bring ungoverned areas under the control of effective democracies.”
 Finally, Ploch (2009) reports the United States presently procures as much crude oil from Africa as from the Middle East.
 US develop a clear relation with African rulers with increased modesty and have more private relationships with them.
 US donate supplementary safety approaches to United Nations mediation manoeuvres in Africa.

 Summary and Conclusion

-The interests of China and the United States in Africa are to a great degree competitive as the United States and China are both in need of the crude oil supplied by Africa.
+Due to the fact that both China and the United States want the crude oil that Africa provides, their interests in Africa are somewhat competitive.
 “Both seek raw materials such as oil, political and economic support in world forums from African countries, and to increase exports as Africa’s economy grows” (Foreign relations 2010).
 They have common interests in mediation and negotiations, power expansion, civic wellbeing, ecological traditions and increasing African sell abroad competence, identifies David H. Shinn.
 However, the primary reason that the interests of the United States and China are competitive instead of complementary approach is that the United States seeks to grow and preserve democracy and this desire is (at least) contrary to the political aims and principles of China and its government; if they are of any concern at all to the Chinese leadership – as it relates to Africa.

 Reference List